deis/example-python-flask/README.md

 	$ curl -s http://yourapp.yourformation.com
 	Powered by Python

 `deis config:set` is also how you connect your application to backing services like databases, queues and caches.

-Use `deis run` to execute one-off commands against your application for things like database administration, initial application setup and inspecting your container environment.
+You can use `deis run` to execute one-off commands against your application for things like database administration, initial application setup and inspecting your container environment.

 	$ deis run ls -la
 	total 56